 - Add onions, celery, carrots, garlic, bay leaf and oregano, and cook slowly over a low heat for 15 minutes, stirring occasionally, until the vegetables are very soft.

-- Stir in parmesan rind, tomatoes, tomato paste and stock, bring to a slow boil and simmer for 10 minutes.
+- Stir in parmesan rind, tomatoes, tomato paste, broth and water.
+Bring to a slow boil and simmer for 10 minutes.

 - Add cabbage and kale and cook for another 15 minutes.